How often should you run each week?

 How often should I run to improving my performance?

 Many people start running to get back in shape or maintain fitness.
 While 2 to 3 sessions per week can suffice for maintaining and even improving performance, structuring these sessions can lead to significant improvements.
 Vary your weekly training efforts to add variety and prevent fatigue, experimenting with different paces and rhythms.
-If available, use a heart rate monitor like a watch or an HRM belt/chest strap to explore various intensity zones during your runs.
+If available, use a heart rate monitor like a sports watch or an HRM belt/chest strap to explore various intensity zones during your runs.

 How to take my running to the next level?